bennettslin/yearlings_bobtail_app/README.md

 npm run release:delivery
 ```

 Build and deploy production release.
+Note that production does not empty the S3 bucket prior to deployment because the previous files are still needed while CloudFront takes its time to propagate.

 ```
 npm run release:production